How to care for your skin after Chemotherapy is in collaboration with MooGoo.

 I was surprised at how much my skin changed during the six months of undergoing AC and Taxol chemo.
 I’ve always had such oily skin and the treatment completely dried it out.
 That was actually quite a nice side effect for a while!
 Although when chemo finished, the skin on both my face and body was left too dry and dull.

-The effects of chemo took some time to leave my body and during that time, I used some very gentle products and techniques to restore moisture to my skin and look on the outside as good as I felt on the inside.
+The effects of chemo took some time to leave my body.
+During that time, I used some very gentle products and techniques to restore moisture to my skin.
+I wanted to look on the outside as good as I felt on the inside.

-Here are some of the skin issues I dealt with during my treatment and some lovely MooGoo products that help to address them.
+Here are some of the skin issues I dealt with during my treatment.
+Plus some lovely MooGoo products that help to address them.

 How to care for your skin after Chemotherapy